xtmgah/Sherlock-Lung/Sherlock-Lung Manuscripts/Deciphering lung adenocarcinoma evolution and the role of LINE-1 retrotransposition/README.md

 Functions: The functions/ folder contains additional helper functions required for visualization.
 These will be sourced automatically by the scripts.

 Note:
-The data/ folder is expected to contain most of the whole-genome sequencing (WGS) analysis results from the Sherlock-Lung study (these are large files).
-These data files are not included in this repository due to data access restrictions.
-To obtain the WGS raw data, users must apply through dbGaP (details provided in our manuscript).
-For access to the processed analysis results (corresponding R objects can be referenced in the rendered HTML files), please contact the Principal Investigator of the Sherlock-Lung study directly.
+The data/ folder is expected to contain most of the whole-genome sequencing (WGS) analysis results from the Sherlock-Lung study.
+These are large files and are not included in this repository due to data access restrictions.
+To obtain the raw WGS data, users must apply through dbGaP (application details are provided in our manuscript).
+All sequencing raw data have been deposited in dbGaP in accordance with NIH guidelines and data use restrictions.
+For any questions, please contact the Principal Investigator (Dr. Maria Teresa Landi) of the Sherlock-Lung study directly.

 As an example, we have included the normalized RNA-Seq data in R object format, as shown below.